 Buses are brilliant!
 They help to reduce road traffic, they provide jobs and they enable you to get pretty much anywhere in England without too much cost.
 Even if you drive, taking the bus now and then can let you look out the window, rather than all the stress of driving.

 Better Buses, Better Cities is the ultimate guide to improving bus services, in your area.
 Rather than being an afterthought of town planning, transit expert Steven Higashide says a successful bus system needs to put buses first at the heart of the community, making complex transit systems easy to understand, keeping buses on time and using new technologies to benefit all.
-The US city of Boston has done just this, with spectacular results.
+The US city of Boston has done this, with amazing results.

 Buses have been around since 1830 in England, when they were powered by steam.
 Double decker buses (like the famous red ones in London) did not come until around 80 years later, and were for all (the word is short for the Latin word ‘omnibus’).
 Horses would drive some buses, but their welfare was often an issue, and actually campaigners helping them led to the formation of groups like the RSPCA.
+Simple living Pope Francis often took the bus when in Argentina, and only gave it up due to security, when he moved to Rome.

 Today’s buses are a mix.
 No one can argue that the bus service provides an essential community service.
 And (although it takes eons), National Express coaches work out much cheaper to travel long distances than by train.
 But here we’ll look at the standard bus (which is the main way towns should be investing in travel, community buses do great work but are usually reserved for vulnerable members of the community, and often run by volunteers).